-Our paid clergy alternates between a United Church minister and an Anglican priest.
-Rev. Elaine Julian is currently our minister and brings thoughtfulness and justice to her ministry with us.
+Our paid clergy generally alternates between a United Church minister and an Anglican priest.
+Rev. Christine Muise is currently our minister and brings thoughtfulness and justice to her ministry with us.
 Please check our calendar page for details on the upcoming services.

 As a congregation we enjoy singing together.
 Hymns are generally selected from either the red Voices United hymn book or the spiral bound More Voices hymn book and other sources.
 They range from contemporary to traditional each week.
 Words are normally displayed on the overhead screen; those who enjoy reading music will find the hymn books distributed in the pews.
 Feel free to sing or just enjoy the music and remember that we are all called to make a joyful noise!
-At this time however For now hymnbooks have been removed due to COVID-19 and in-person worship allows only quiet humming with a mask on, while music leaders sing the hymns.
+[At this time hymnbooks have been removed due to COVID-19 and in-person worship allows singing if you have a mask on].

 Please sign our guest book when you arrive the first time or two.
-[COVID-19 protocols state that a sign-in list is mandatory each time you enter the building].
+[COVID-19 protocols state that a sign-in list is mandatory each time you enter the building, and for now pre-registration is required].
 If you are from the Port Hardy area, please fill in the "Welcome" contact card in the greeting area.
 If you would like to receive a charitable donation receipt for any offering you care to make please use one of the visitor envelopes available from the greeter and fill in the contact information.
 As a visitor/newcomer you are in no way obligated to make a donation.
 If you would like to become a regular donor ask the greeter to direct you to the envelope secretary who can set you up with donation envelopes or a pre-authorized remittance.